Manage encryption keys with PostgreSQL TDE

 When we developed PostgreSQL TDE, we decided on a simple plugin architecture.
 Key management can be quite diverse.
 Many different keystores exist and the requirements of every single company differ depending on use cases, philosophy, guidelines and sometimes even due to legal requirements.

-The way PostgreSQL TDE fetches the key is by using a plugin which is an executable we have to point to:
+When PostgreSQL TDE fetches the key, it uses a plugin which is an executable we have to point to:

 [tde@cybertec]$ initdb --help